msievers/weak_xml/README.md

 ## Why anybody might like it anyway ?

 There are no dependencies.
-It's fast.
+It's fast (factor 10 and up compared to Nokigiri for certain scenarios).
 According to the 80/20 rule, many xml documents should work without problems.

 ## Development